 - If UE does not support [simultaneousRxDataSSB-DiffNumerology], UE is required to measure one of but not both SSB for L1-RSRP measurement and CSI-RS.
 Longer measurement period for SSB based L1-RSRP measurement is expected, and no requirements are defined.

-Editor’s note: FFS whether the existing IE simultaneousRxDataSSB-DiffNumerology can be reused for non-serving cell.

 For FR2,

-when the SSB for L1-RSRP measurement on one CC is in the same OFDM symbol as SSB transmitted from serving cell(s) for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both the two SSBs.
+when the SSB for L1-RSRP measurement on one CC is in the same OFDM symbol as SSB transmitted from serving cell(s) for RLM, BFD, CBD measurement on the same CC, UE is required to measure one of but not both the two SSBs.
 Longer measurement period for SSB based L1-RSRP measurement is expected, and no requirements are defined.